huntfunc/huntfunc.github.io/about.md

 We meet regularly on the first Tuesday of the month from 11:30am to 12:30pm. _Ad hoc_ conversations usually follow.
 Feel free to bring a lunch.

-We meet in the office of [Metabahn](http://metabahn.com) at [6767 Old Madison Pike, Suite 450, Huntsville, AL 35806](https://goo.gl/maps/hc3up).
+We currently meet at the offices of [Radiance Technologies, Inc.](https://www.radiancetech.com) at [350 Wynn Dr NW, Huntsville, AL 35805](https://goo.gl/maps/oqmKdhwBBCq).

 Discussions happen in our Google [group](https://groups.google.com/d/forum/huntfunc) which you can access within our [Community](/community) page.